 Copper, bronze, and brass are less dense than iron or steel, but they are still heavy.
 They are ideal for a long-lasting trellis that will serve as a unique feature in your garden.

 Aluminum is a much lighter metal than iron, steel, or copper and its alloys.
-As such, it is easier to work with aluminum, and to move a trellis made from this material.
+As such, it is easier to build and move a trellis made of aluminum.

 Aluminum does not rust (there is no iron in it to form iron oxide!).
 However, aluminum does corrode as it reacts with oxygen in the air over time.

 The aluminum oxide that forms will protect the aluminum underneath from further damage.
-However, you can get find aluminum with a special clear coating protect it from corrosion.
+However, you can also find aluminum with a special clear coating protect it from corrosion.

 Aluminum is a great choice if you want a long-lasting metal trellis that is light, just in case you want to move it later.